mike-wester/Chuchus/README.md

 # TODO
 - Shell Scripting
     - Initial versions of this script are based off of [this stack overflow post](https://stackoverflow.com/a/36800741/7400802)
+    - General Improvements
+        - [ ] Validate directory argument is a valid directory
     - create_repos.sh
         - [ ] Initial Creation
     - update_repos.sh